Jason Soles of Gods Below Interview

 Seattle WA

-Jason Soles: I am exhausted.
-We just got through doing Georgetown Carnival and it was about 15 hours.
-So yeah, it'll sun stroke you.
-Okay.
+Jason Soles: Great, but I’m exhausted.
+We just got through vending at Georgetown Carnival and with set up we were there for something like 15 hours.
+So yeah, a little sun stroked.

 Marc17: I've known you for a long time and you've gone into mainly metal casting lately, bronze and I think you do some silver and other things.
 Is that all you do now or do you still do resin?